comsysto/jenkins-bell/README.md

 jenkins-bell
 ============

-JenkinsBell is a script that loops forever and polls jenkins for the configured job states until its killed.
+JenkinsBell is a groovy script that is packaged as a MacOS Application.

 The script has multiple ways to announce changes of the build states:
     * Use a text-to-speech tool of the OS, the command can be configured in the config file